chipmuenk/pyfda/README.md

 If you're working with Anaconda's packet manager conda, there is a recipe for pyfda on `conda-forge` since July 2023:

     > conda install --channel=conda-forge pyfda

+You should install pyfda into a new environment to avoid unwanted interaction with other installations.

 Start pyfda with